Luxor (video game)

 Luxor is a game and series of tile-matching action puzzle video games, developed and published by MumboJumbo, with the initial release in 2005.
-The first sequel to this game was Luxor: Amun Rising, which was released in 2005 followed by Luxor 2, which was released in 2006 and included new gameplay, levels and bonus.
+The first sequel to this game was Luxor: Amun Rising, which was released in 2005 followed by Luxor 2, which was released in 2006 and included new gameplay, levels and bonuses.
 After that came Luxor 3, which featured seven gameplay modes and improved graphics.
-It was followed by Luxor: Quest for the Afterlife.
+Other titles include Luxor: Quest for the Afterlife, Luxor 5th Passage and Luxor Evolved.